-- 1. Foundation: In building a candidate's training portfolio for CARC certification, ASAP-NYCB accepts approved 46 hour foundational peer recovery training programs in part-fulfilment of the 60 hour domain based training requirements. - 2.
+- 1. Foundation: In building a candidate's training portfolio for CARC certification, ASAP-NYCB accepts standard approved 46 hour foundational peer recovery training programs such as, CCAR-Recovery Coach Academy; McShin Foundation; Our Wellness Collective; etc. in partfulfilment of the training requirements. - 2.
 MAT: The mandatory 4 hour Medication Assisted Treatment content.
 This content may be delivered by trainers offering foundational peer recovery programs or sourced elsewhere via third-party training providers, including asynchronous virtual trainings.
-Original curriculum, including up-to-date medication information, is invited. - 3.
+Original curriculum, including up-to-date medication information, would be welcome. - 3.
 CARC Electives: The final 10 hour block may be assembled via one or more ASAP-NYCB approved performance domain based elective courses.
-A particular value of this opportunity is to provide candidates with a choice of additional skill-building training. - 4.
+A particular value of this opportunity is to provide candidates with a choice of skill-building training. - 4.
 Total CARC Training: Trainers may offer a complete approved training package: (a) one training from each category above; or (b) an all-in-one original domain-based curriculum.